rhevorn/shape/docs/USAGE.md

 )
 ```

 - Pointer rules run on the pointer.
-A non-nil value then runs the inner contract.
+A non-nil value then runs the inner Schema.
 - Slice rules run on the slice.
-The inner contract runs in ascending index order.
+The inner Schema runs in ascending index order.
 - Map rules run on the map.
-Key and value contracts run in deterministic key order.
+Key and value Schemas run in deterministic key order.
 - `NotEmpty` rejects nil as well as an empty collection/pointer.
 - `NotNull` rejects nil but accepts an empty slice/map.
 - Map keys are string or integer types.
 Transformed duplicate keys return an error.